swcarpentry/git-novice/_episodes/02-setup.md

 If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
 You can change the email address later on by using the `git config` command again.

-He also has to set his favorite text editor, following this table:
+Dracula also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|